wagslane/blog/content/posts/seo-is-a-scam-job.md

 * Recommending technical updates to improve search engine rankings
 * Doing keyword research
 * Distributing organic content to various media channels
-* Finding or creating backlinks
+* Finding or creating back-links

 More importantly, they typically *do not* consider their responsibilities to include:

 * Implementing technical updates to improve search engine rankings
 * Doing product/market research to find keywords that are likely to convert users
 * Writing blog content that will rank for target keywords
-* Guest posting and adding value to various online communities to gain backlinks organically
+* Guest posting and adding value to various online communities to gain back-links organically

 So when you hear me attacking the idea of an "SEO", I'm referring to people who are willing to take on the responsibilities in the first list, but shy away from those in the second.
 Let's talk about each one in a bit more detail.